 Integrity is: when your words and actions match, and they are in alignment with your values, commitments, beliefs, and life vision.

+A lot of people are in debt.
+I have been in debt (more than once).
 If you are currently reading this and you are in debt and you say you want out of debt, start making sure that your words and actions match.
+As hard as it may be, you have to actually make the words (“I want to be out of debt”) match your actions (“I’m going to stop spending money on anything other than the necessities”).

-Speaking of integrity, it’s out of integrity to avoid facing reality.
+We get out of integrity when we try to avoid facing reality.

 So go forth, brave soul.
 Give your life an honest look.
 Beyond the fear is a space where you get something no amount of money can buy you–the ability to go to a mirror, look yourself in the eye, and know that you’re living a life of integrity.
 It’s priceless.